fsprojects/ProjectScaffold/docs/content/index.md

 The project structure will then be generated from templates.

-After the initialisation you can open, edit, build and test using ``ProjectName.sln``.
+After the initialization you can open, edit, build and test using ``ProjectName.sln``.

 ### Further topics